Schae Harrison

-Schae Harrison (born Deborah Schaeffer; April 27, 1962) is an American actress.
+Schae Harrison (born Deborah Schaeffer) is an American actress.
 She played Darla Einstein-Forrester on the American daytime soap opera The Bold and the Beautiful from 1989–2006.
 She reprised the role briefly in 2007, 2014, and 2015.

-Early life

-Harrison was born in Anaheim Hills, Anaheim, California.
-She enrolled in her first dance class at age four and for many years studied all aspects of dance from ancient theories through modern movement.
-Her innovative dance style and choreography led to a position with the NFL Seattle Seahawks' cheerleading-dance squad.
-Harrison was with the troupe for more than three years performing for over 60,000 fans each game.
-A California native, Harrison has worked in the fiercely competitive L.A. market as a fashion model, hosted her own cable aerobics workout program and is an active supporter of the National Special Olympics Organization.
-She was also a Northwest Airlines flight attendant.

 Career

 Harrison was studying acting at The Actors Workshop under R. J. Adams when she was discovered during a workshop showcase by CBS Casting Director Christy Dooley from The Bold and the Beautiful.
 The part of Darla Einstein-Forrester became Harrison's most notable role which she played for 17 years from 1989–2006.
 She was a contract cast member from 1989 to 1996 and between 2003 and 2006.
 She returned for two episodes in July 2007.
 Harrison has since made periodic appearances on a recurring capacity in March, April and November 2014 and in June and July 2015.

 Harrison has also appeared in several feature films including Twice in a Lifetime, with Gene Hackman and Ann-Margret as well as starring as Zachery Ty Bryan's mother in the Disney feature Magic Island.
 In addition, she has appeared on Night Court, General Hospital, Who's the Boss?, Star Trek: The Next Generation, Freddy's Nightmares and Throb.

 Harrison has also appeared in the Circus of the Stars telecast, performing the high-wire act.
 She performed songs on The Bold and the Beautiful Christmas Album.